MaddieK19/COMP240-Production/README.md

 #Changelog
 ###Sprint One:
 24/01/17:
-* Now uses PlayerInput to process keyboard input
+* Now uses PlayerInput to process keyboard and mouse input
 * Composite node now stores child nodes in an array and will be checked on update
 * LeafNode can perform more checks on the companion